 Only those programs which specifically allow construction costs or capital improvement costs may include these costs.
 Consult the sponsor’s guidelines for whether this is an allowable cost.
 Projects containing funds for construction or capital improvements usually require coordination with both campus Facilities Development and Operations and the State of Florida Clearinghouse Single Points of Contacts.
 Proposals requesting such funds should allow at least 1 month for this coordination.

 Other direct costs include long distance telephone charges, field trips, participant travel to and from institute or conference, equipment maintenance and repair, facilities rental, some types of data processing, postage, freight, computer services, conference fees, participant payments, and/or statistical or technology service center fees.
-According to the OMB Circular A-21, direct charging of certain costs such as telephone charges, postage, and data processing, must be project-specific, justified in the budget, and restricted to projects with a high demand for these items.
-The usual test for such expenditures is that all expenditures related to a project be “reasonable, allowable, allocable, and consistently applied according to University policy.”
+Such fees must adhere to the policies listed in 2 CFR 200.

 Investigators may budget the anticipated costs of publishing the results of research such as the cost for reprints, page charges, editorial assistance and illustration costs, if necessary.
 However, on federal grants, this budget category may not include charges for publication of books, monographs or pamphlets which will need special agency approval.